josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 People have a tendency to dismiss me if they know about my past.

-I shouldn't have assumed your motives.
+I shouldn't have assumed your stance.

 -- dismissive gesture